-Make it ok to raise conflicts .
-5 - 10 minutes before the end of meetings say " What haven't we talked about ? "
+Make it ok to raise conflicts in all team meetings - face to face and online.
+5 - 10 minutes before the end say " What haven't we talked about ? "

 Now is the time to let the team decide together ways you can prevent and deal with the inevitable frictions that will arise.

 Instead of bottling up problems the team can learn to handle them and sail through the storm.